lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 Joints do not need to represent a physical bone or articulation, they are artifacts that allows the creatives to model an animation.
 In addition to joints we still have vertices, the points that define the triangles that compose a 3D model.
 But, in skeletal animation, vertices are drawn based on the position of the joints it is related to.

 In this chapter we will use MD5 format to load animated models.
 MD5 format was create by ID Software, the creators of Doom, and it’s basically a text based file format which is well understood.
 Another approach would be to use the [Collada](https://en.wikipedia.org/wiki/COLLADA) format, which is a public standard supported by many tools.
 Collada is an XML based format but as a downside it’s very complex (The specification for the 1.5 version has more than 500 pages).
-So, we will stick which a much more simple format, MD5, that will allow us to focus in the concepts of the skeletal animation and to create a working sample.
+So, we will stick to a much more simple format, MD5, that will allow us to focus in the concepts of the skeletal animation and to create a working sample.

 You can also export some models from Blender to MD5 format via specific addons that you can find on the Internet ([http://www.katsbits.com/tools/#md5]())

-In this chapter I’ve consulted many different sources, but I  have found two that provide a very good explanation about how t create an animated model using MD5 files.
+In this chapter I’ve consulted many different sources, but I  have found two that provide a very good explanation about how to create an animated model using MD5 files.
 Theses sources can be consulted at:
 * [http://www.3dgep.com/gpu-skinning-of-md5-models-in-opengl-and-cg/](http://www.3dgep.com/gpu-skinning-of-md5-models-in-opengl-and-cg/)
 * [http://ogldev.atspace.co.uk/www/tutorial38/tutorial38.html](http://ogldev.atspace.co.uk/www/tutorial38/tutorial38.html)